lxqt/lxqt.github.io/_posts/2022-03-15-blog-qterminal-bookmarks.md

 categories: blog
 ---

-QTerminal had always had a quite unique "bookmarks" feature but the setup was not quite intuitive: the file had to be created first, it had a hardcoded section containing not very useful bookmarks, filtering never worked and so on.
-Probably few users used it, as some issue never were reported.
+QTerminal had always had a quite unique "bookmarks" feature but the setup was not very intuitive: the file had to be created first, it had a hardcoded section containing not very useful bookmarks, filtering was not working and so on.
+Probably few users used it, as some issue were never reported.
- Now - among many other bugfixes in QTerminal and his dropdown twin - we dedicated some time to make this feature more attractive and usable to users.
+ Now - among many other bugfixes in QTerminal and its dropdown twin - we dedicated some time to make this feature more attractive and usable to users.

- It can be used in a similar way as <code>~/.bash_aliases</code> - a real easy way to use longer commands or hard ones to remember.
+ It can be used in a similar way as <code>~/.bash_aliases</code> - a really easy way to use longer commands or those that are hard to remember.
 Commands can be ordered in groups.

  Some screenshots with the [Example file](https://github.com/lxqt/qterminal/blob/master/qterminal_bookmarks_example.xml):